syncfusion-content/maui-toolkit-docs/maui-toolkit/Cartesian-Charts/Trackball.md

 SfCartesianChart chart = new SfCartesianChart();
 ...
-ChartTrackballBehavior trackball = new ChartTrackballBehavior();
+ChartTrackballBehavior trackball = new ChartTrackballBehavior() {
-trackball.ShowLine = true;
+    ShowLine = true,
-trackball.DisplayMode = LabelDisplayMode.NearestPoint;
+    DisplayMode = LabelDisplayMode.NearestPoint
+};
 chart.TrackballBehavior= trackball;
 . . .
+this.Content = chart;
 {% endhighlight %}

 {% endtabs %}

 ## Activation mode

-The [ActivationMode](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartTrackballBehavior.html#Syncfusion_Maui_Charts_ChartTrackballBehavior_ActivationMode) property is used to restrict the visibility of trackball based on the touch actions.
+The [ActivationMode](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartTrackballBehavior.html#Syncfusion_Maui_Toolkit_Charts_ChartTrackballBehavior_ActivationMode) property is used to restrict the visibility of trackball based on the touch actions.

 The ChartTrackballActivationMode enum contains the following values: